-- (i) The days on which holidays shall be observed are as follows: New Years' Day; 'Australia Day; Good Friday; Easter Saturday; Easter Sunday; Easter Monday; Anzac Day; Queen's Birthday; Labour Day; Christmas Day; Boxing Day and all locally proclaimed holidays within the 'Council area', and all special days proclaimed as holidays to be observed throughout the whole of the State of NSW. - (ii) In addition to subclause (i), employees who are Aboriginal and Torres Strait Islanders shall be entitled to one day during NAIDOC week so that they can participate in National Aboriginal and Islander Day celebrations.
-Eligible employees shall provide the employer with at least seven (7) days' notice of their intention to take the holiday in accordance with this subclause, provided that if less than seven (7) days' notice is given such leave shall not be unreasonably refused. - (iii) Where any of the holidays prescribed by this Agreement fall on a day ordinarily worked by the employee, the employee shall not have a reduction in ordinary pay. - (iv) Except as otherwise provided, where an employee is required to work on a holiday as prescribed by this Agreement, the employee shall be paid at double time and a half inclusive of payment for the day with a minimum payment of four hours worked. - (v) All employees classified in the Operational Band 1 of this Agreement employed in garbage, sanitary and sullage (other than the supervisor) who are required to work on Good Friday or Christmas Day shall be paid at triple time inclusive of payment for the day with a minimum payment of four hours work.
+- (i) Public holidays are provided for in the Public Holidays Act 2010 (NSW) as amended from time to time.
+This clause supplements or deals with matters incidental to the Public Holiday Act 2010 (NSW). - (ii) Employees who are Aboriginal and Torres Strait Islanders shall be entitled to one public holiday day during NAIDOC week so that they can participate in National Aboriginal and Islander Day celebrations.
+Eligible employees shall provide the Employer with at least seven (7) days' notice of their intention to take the holiday in accordance with this subclause, provided that if less than seven (7) days' notice is given such leave shall not be unreasonably refused.

-- (vi) Where an employee is required to work ordinary hours on a holiday as prescribed by this Agreement, the employer and the employee may agree that the employee be paid time and a half for the hours worked on a holiday and in addition, be granted equivalent time off in lieu to be paid at ordinary time for each holiday worked.
-Such leave shall be taken at a mutually convenient time. - (vii) If a rostered day off falls on a public holiday as prescribed in clause 21A(i), the next working day will be substituted, or another day by agreement, except for employees engaged on a seven (7) day a week rotating roster system. - (viii) An employee who prior to the operative date of this Agreement was entitled to move a day off which was not a rostered day off where it fell on a public holiday shall retain that right.
+- (iii) Where a public holiday falls on a day ordinarily worked by the employee, the employee shall not have a reduction in ordinary pay. - (iv) Except as otherwise provided, where an employee is required to work on a public holiday, the employee shall be paid at double time and a half inclusive of payment for the day with a minimum payment of four hours worked. - (v) All employees classified in the Operational Band 1 of this Agreement employed in garbage, sanitary and sullage (other than the supervisor) who are required to work on Good Friday or Christmas Day shall be paid at triple time inclusive of payment for the day with a minimum payment of four hours work. - (vi) Where an employee is required to work ordinary hours on a public holiday, the Employer and the employee may agree that the employee be paid time and a half for the hours worked on the public holiday and in addition, be granted equivalent time off in lieu to be paid at ordinary time for each public holiday worked.
+Such leave shall be taken at a mutually convenient time. - (vii) If a rostered day off falls on a public holiday, the next working day will be substituted, or another day by agreement, except for employees engaged on a seven (7) day a week rotating roster system. - (viii) An employee who prior to the operative date of this Agreement was entitled to move a day off which was not a rostered day off where it fell on a public holiday shall retain that right.